ThembelaniProject/ThembelaniProject/README.md

 ## 🎯 Career Interests

-- Full Stack Development
+- Full Stack Development Expertise: Demonstrated ability to work across the entire application stack, from frontend to backend.
-- Backend Development
-- Mobile Application Development
+- Mobile Application Development: Explicit mention and inclusion of mobile development technologies like Dart and Flutter.
-- Cloud Technologies
-- Software Engineering
+- Scalable Solutions: Passion for building applications that can handle growth and increased load.
+- Problem-Solving Focus: Commitment to developing applications that address real-world challenges.
+- User-Centric Design: Emphasis on creating clean and user-friendly solutions.
+- Continuous Learning: Enjoyment in exploring and integrating new technologies.

 ---